soda3x/soda3x.github.io/content/tutorials/QMK on Keychron K-series Keyboards.md

 ![Sonix Flasher Bootloader Mode](/qmk-1.png)

 You should see SN32F248B (bootloader) in the detected device list and the SN32F24x radio button should be selected.

+4. You may now remove the tweezers and put the spacebar back on.

 ### The Actual Flashing Part